Taft-Hartley Act Overview

 Legal Help with Labor Law Issues

 While the Taft-Hartley Act is a federal law, there are labor laws in place in each state that can significantly impact your rights as a worker.
-If you need help with labor law or union issues, consider speaking with an experienced employment attorney to learn more about the laws of your particular state.
+If you need help with labor law or union issues, consider speaking with an experienced labor attorney to learn more about the laws of your particular state.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help